By Joshua Brown of McNamara Law Solicitors

-At McNamara and Associates we believe that legal protection for animals is just as important as legal protection for people.
+At McNamara Law we believe that legal protection for animals is just as important as legal protection for people.

 There are a number of legal areas that may effect your dog, cat, bird, horse or any other domestic animal you may have such as:-